How Can the Tenant Terminate the Legal Obligation of the Lease?

 Maybe you're leaving the apartment after staying there for a long time, and you've formed a good relationship with the landlord.
 Your landlord may just agree to let you leave before the end of your lease without paying the rest of the rent.

-If they agree, try to get a written agreement (called an early termination notice) just in case you need to prove this agreement later.
-It is also a good idea to give written notice as a courtesy.
-Usually, 30 to 60 days' notice is the rule.
+If they agree, try to get it in writing just in case you need to prove this agreement later.
+It is also a good idea to give written termination notice as a courtesy.
+Usually, 30 to 60 days' notice is the rule, but check your local laws to be safe.

 If none of the above is a possibility, you can still break your lease.
 However, you may have to pay some or all of the remaining rent payments left on your lease should the landlord pursue the matter.
 The amount may vary depending on: